NX-92/APU-Hostel-Management/README.md

-A simple Java-based Hostel Management System with a Graphical User Interface (GUI) and text file storage.
+This project is a simple Java-based Hostel Management System with a Graphical User Interface (GUI) and text file storage.
 This project is an example project that is using OOP Concept and designed for managing student hostel records such as room allocation, student details, and hostel information.

 # Project Structure